 Fortunately, both PAGASA and NHK World Weather Report anchor Robert Speta said the video is fake.
 Turns out, the video clip was taken in 2009 during the Mayon volcano eruption.
 In other words, it is an ash fall, not snowfall.
 Rodsburgh News Live, the agency which allegedly covered the report, doesn’t exist either.

 In 1433, the first Filipino lawmaker purportedly wrote Code of Kalantiaw on the island of Panay.
 Thanks to this document, we were introduced to some of the most absurd and bizarre laws ever written.
-These include brutal punishments for minor offences ranging from stoning and cutting of fingers to drowning and feeding to crocodiles.
+These include brutal punishments for minor offenses ranging from stoning and cutting off fingers to drowning and feeding to crocodiles.

 In 1971, wealthy Filipino official Manuel Elizalde discovered a Stone Age tribe living in isolation somewhere in Cotabato.
 They wore leaves, spoke their own dialect, and used crude tools like stone axes.
 Soon, the newly found “Tasaday” tribe became a worldwide sensation, hitting the headlines of Reader’s Digest, National Geographic, and Associated Press.

 Fast forward to 1986, Swiss journalist Oswald Iten visited the Tasaday tribe and got the shock of his life.
 He discovered that the lost tribe did not only wear T-shirts and jeans but also spoke modern local dialects.
-Turns out, the Tasadays–who were actually T’boli and Manobo farmers–were only forced to act like cave men so Elizalde would give them gifts.
-Soon enough, the story of the Stone Age tribe were described as the “greatest hoax since Piltdown Man”.
+Turns out, the Tasadays–who were actually T’boli and Manobo farmers–were only forced to act like cavemen so Elizalde would give them gifts.
+Soon enough, the story of the Stone Age tribe was described as the “greatest hoax since Piltdown Man”.

 Campos, P. (2012).
 Corporeal Histories: An Interview with Myra Beltran on Itim Asu: 1719-2011.Social Science Diliman, 8(2).
 Retrieved from http://goo.gl/rGBHaO